OPMDG/opm-doc/probes/check_pgactivity.rst

  only checked on the last one, for performance consideration.

  This service requires the argument \ ``--path``\  on the command line to specify the archive folder path to check.
+Obviously, it must have access to this folder at the filesystem level: you may have to execute it on the archiving server rather than on the PostgreSQL instance.

- Optional argument \ ``--suffix``\  allows you define the suffix of your archived WALs.
-Useful if they are compressed with an extension (eg. .gz, .bz2, ...).
+ The optional argument \ ``--suffix``\  defines the suffix of your archived WALs; this is useful for compressed WALs (eg. .gz, .bz2, ...).
  Default is no suffix.

  This service needs to read the header of one of the archives to define how many